Ninja: Predecessors

 Yamato Takeru dressed as a maidservant, preparing to kill the Kumaso leaders.
 Woodblock print on paper.
 Yoshitoshi, 1886.

 The title ninja has sometimes been attributed retrospectively to the semi-legendary 2nd-century prince Yamato Takeru.

-Prince Shotoku, who lived from 574-622 AD, was believed to have employed a ninja spy named Otomono Sahito.
+Prince Shotoku, who lived from 574–622 AD, was believed to have employed a ninja spy named Otomono Sahito.

 In the Kojiki, the young Yamato Takeru disguised himself as a charming maiden and assassinated two chiefs of the Kumaso people.
 However, these records take place at a very early stage of Japanese history, and they are unlikely to be connected to the shinobi of later accounts.
 The first recorded use of espionage was under the employment of Prince Shōtoku in the 6th century.
 Such tactics were considered unsavory even in early times, when, according to the 10th-century Shōmonki, the boy spy Hasetsukabe no Koharumaru was killed for spying against the insurgent Taira no Masakado.

-The history of Ninjitsu school recorded around 12th century, when Daisuke Togakure and Kain Doshi formalized the teaching of Chinese and native Japanese guerilla tactics to which somewhat considered as counter-culture of the time.
-As a samurai, Daisuke lost his lands and title after defeated in a regional conflict.
-Refused to committed Seppuku, Daisuke travelled to the mountains of southwest Honshu in 1162.
+The history of Ninjitsu schools recorded around the 12th century, when Daisuke Togakure and Kain Doshi formalized the teaching of Chinese and native Japanese guerilla tactics to which was as counter-culture of the time.
+As a samurai, Daisuke lost his lands and title after being defeated in a regional conflict.
+Refusing to commit Seppuku, Daisuke travelled to the mountains of southwest Honshu in 1162.
 Here, he met Doshi, a Chinese warrior-monk.
-Daisuke abandon his way of bushido, and worked with Doshi formulate the guerilla art of war called ninjutsu.
-Daisuke's descendants founded the first ninja-ryu, org ninja school, the Togakureryu.
+Daisuke abandoned his way of bushido, and worked with Doshi to formulate the guerilla art of war called ninjutsu.
+Daisuke's descendants founded the first ninja-ryu, or ninja school, the Togakureryu.

 Later, the 14th-century war chronicle Taiheiki contained many references to shinobi and credited the destruction of a castle by fire to an unnamed but "highly skilled shinobi".